h2oai/wave/website/blog/2022-02-08-wave-on-heroku.md

 ## Overview

-1. Create a Wave app and make sure it is running on our local machine
+1. Create a Wave app and make sure it is running on our local machine.
-2. Dockerize the Wave app
+2. Dockerize the Wave app.
-3. Deploy the Docker image to Heroku
+3. Deploy the Docker image to Heroku.
-4. Cake
+4. Cake.

 ## Step by Step